Conveyancers Continuing Education (CEE)

 - Distance learning programmes and webinars from non approved providers;

 - Lecturing, teaching or instructing (including reasonable preparation time);

 - Writing law-related books, articles or preparing and completing legal submissions;

 - Attending other meetings and conferences (including attendance at the NZSoC AGM).

-The CCE Rules will not be prescriptive and will allow the Conveyancer to meet any areas of their own professional development according to individual interests and needs.
+The CCE Rules allow the Conveyancer to meet any areas of their own professional development according to individual interests and needs.
 The Education Committee will endeavour to provide our members with links to educational opportunities as and when these become available.